-ArtsEarth is a 501(c)3 venture to better promote the arts featuring dance, film, literature, music, theatre, visual, and multimedia to the public.
-Original arts articles/reviews and partnerships.
+ArtsEarth is a 501(c)3 venture to better promote artists and the arts communities to the general public featuring dance, film, literature, music, theatre, visual, and multimedia.
+Original arts articles / reviews published and partnerships are also available.

 We’d like to help promote your arts engagements/workshops this year.
 Post Your Arts Events on ArtsEarth worldwide for FREE!